mphschmitt/chktropy/README.md

 No other check is done on the given string, since the set of characters accepted varies from one website to another.

-Some only accept digits, other allow no special characters, and others have very few restrictions.
+Some only accept digits, others allow no special characters, and others have very few restrictions.
 It is up to you to make sure the password is accepted by the website you wish to use it on.
 It is not the job of chktropy.

 # Theory behind chktropy